 How can a student take a Bridge to College transition course?

-Almost 200 high schools across the state offer a Bridge to College Course.
+Over 200 high schools across the state offer a Bridge to College Course.
 Contact a school guidance counselor to find out if your school offers the courses or check the list on this web site.

 What do Bridge to College Courses prepare students for?